workmajj/slushbox/README.md

 * Has no way to integrate with URLs routed by web frameworks.

-* Cannot yet execute arbitrary commands (e.g., also run unit tests when files are modified).

 Thanks to Robert Winslow ([@robert_winslow](http://twitter.com/robert_winslow)) for the initial project idea!

 Testing & Usage